Ozempic® Nation

 The annual molt involves different sexes and age classes arriving on the beaches at Año Nuevo at different times.
 Mature females arrive in late April and May, followed by subadult males in June, which overlap with the arrival of mature bulls in early and mid-July.
 Juveniles are on the beach at Año Nuevo together with mature females.

 All of the animals I photographed for this article during two visits in July 2024 are young to fully mature males, so the beach parties were definitely stag events.
 The image of a female haul out shown immediately below was taken by Ron Parsons a few years back at a different rookery located further south.
+The images of marine mammals shown in this article were taken with long telephoto lenses from permitted viewing areas and no close approaches to the animals occurred.

 For a mammal, among the many extraordinary feats that mature elephant seals are capable of include record-breaking deep dives into the abyss, periodic long distance migrations from coast to open ocean and back, serious breath-holding abilities while submerged, and adaptations that allow for extremely loud vocalizations.
 One of the more interesting aspects of their natural history is the huge weight loss that occurs while fasting during time on land molting and breeding.
 While on the beach during breeding aggregations as well as while molting the coats, the seals obtain nutrition and water via metabolizing their blubber reserves.
 Elephant seals can lose more than one-third of their arrival weights during these extended fasts (NOAA, 2024b).